LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Results

-The results of binary classification for ER+/ER-, PR+/PR-, LUAD/LUSC and tumour/normal classification are presented in Table \ref{table:model_compare}.
-The findings demonstrated that PathMIL achieved significant performance improvements over the baseline models on all benchmarks, with AUC scores of 0.9152 and 0.8524 for estrogen and progesterone receptor status classification, respectively, an AUC of 0.9618 for subtype classification, and 0.8634 for tumour classification.
+The models trained with ResNet-50 extracted features are compared in Table \ref{table:model_compare_rn50}.
+It is demonstrated that LadderMIL achieved significant performance improvements over the baseline models on all benchmarks, with AUC scores of 91.78 and 84.72 for ER and PR receptor status classification, respectively, an AUC of 99.34 for subtype classification, an AUC of 86.54 for tumour classification, and a C-index of 60.96 for prognosis prediction.
+On average, LadderMIL obtained improvements of 8.1\%, 11\%, and 2.4\% in AUC, F1-score, and C-index, respectively, across the five benchmarks compared to the best baseline.

-On average, PathMIL showed improvements of 9\% and 11\% in AUC and F1-score, respectively, across the four benchmarks, comparing to the best baseline.
-When evaluated by both AUC and F1-score, though it witnessed fluctuation between the performance of PathMIL with CFSD for parallel and fine-tuning, PathMIL still significantly surpassed other methods.
-Among the baseline models, the attention-based framework CLAM-SB and CLAM-MB generally outperformed the other frameworks.
-On the other hand, the performance of DSMIL was limited due to the absence of SimCLR pre-trained features, revealing a lack of robustness.
-Similarly, TransMIL did not perform as expected under the training scheme with the Lookahead optimiser, even when compared to models that did not use positional encoding.
-We attribute this underperformance to the fact that PPEG is also influenced by the discontinuity of instances, thus failing to capture the true inter-instance relationships.
+Among the baselines, attention-based frameworks such as CLAM-SB, AdditiveMIL, and SCL-WC generally outperformed the others.
+In contrast, DSMIL showed limited performance due to the absence of SimCLR pre-trained features, highlighting a lack of robustness.
+Similarly, TransMIL underperformed in the training scheme using Lookahead optimiser that followed their original design, even compared to models without positional encoding.
+We attribute this to the susceptibility of PPEG to instance discontinuity, hindering its ability to capture true contextual relationships.